The Ultimate Guide to Healthy Cooking Oils: Benefits, Uses, and Tips

 • Health Benefits: Heart-friendly due to its monounsaturated fats.

-• Uses: Deep frying, stir-frying, and sautéing.
+• Best Uses: Deep frying, stir-frying, and sautéing.

 Types of Fat in Cooking Oils